stesialydia/MSc-Project/README.md

 # MSc-Project
-Details and all materials used for my MSc project
+Details and all materials that will be used for my MSc project